Carbon Monoxide Awareness Month

 - Ensure that alarms are plugged all the way into the outlet or, if battery operated, have working batteries installed.
 Check or replace batteries when you change the time on your clocks each spring and fall.

-- Make certain each person can hear the CO alarm sound from his or her sleeping room and that the sound is loud enough to awaken everyone.
+- Make certain each person can hear the CO alarm sound from his or her bedroom and that the sound is loud enough to awaken anyone sleeping.

-- Make sure alarms are installed at least 15 feet away from sources of CO to reduce the chance of false alarms.
+- Install alarms at least 15 feet away from sources of CO to reduce the chance of false alarms.